memgraph/docs/docs/concepts/storage.md

 usually found in `/etc/memgraph/memgraph.conf`.

-In addition to the above mentioned data durability and recovery, a snapshot file may be generated using *Memgraph's* import tools.
+In addition to the above mentioned data durability and recovery, a snapshot file may be generated using Memgraph's import tools.
 For more information, take a look at the [Import data](/import-data/overview.mdx) guide.

 ## Storable Data Types

-Since *Memgraph* is a *graph* database management system, data is stored in the form of graph elements: nodes and edges.
+Since Memgraph is a graph database management system, data is stored in the form of graph elements: nodes and edges.
 Each graph element can also contain various types of data.
-This chapter describes which data types are supported in *Memgraph*.
+This chapter describes which data types are supported in Memgraph.

 ### Node Labels & Edge Types

 Each node can have any number of labels.
-A label is a text value, which can be used to *label* or group nodes according to users' desires.
+A label is a text value, which can be used to label or group nodes according to users' desires.
 A user can change labels at any time.
 Similarly to labels, each edge can have a type, represented as text.
-Unlike nodes, which can have multiple labels or none at all, edges *must* have exactly one edge type.
+Unlike nodes, which can have multiple labels or none at all, edges must have exactly one edge type.
 Another difference to labels, is that the edge types are set upon creation and never modified again.

 ### Properties